 The Boise National Forest has one of the largest sustained reforestation programs in the country.
 Climate and fuel models predict south and central Idaho will experience an increase in large, intense and severe fires in the future due to decreased snowpack and precipitation and increased temperatures.
 Partnerships like the City of Trees Challenge and public support for reforestation efforts will be critical to build resiliency in national forests and nearby communities.

-The City of Trees Challenge began as an idea by City Council President, Elaine Clegg.
+The City of Trees Challenge began as an idea by Boise City Council President, Elaine Clegg.
 This community-wide initiative inspires Boiseans to plant a new tree for every household across the city - in every corner of every neighborhood for a total of 100,000 over ten years.
-The Challenge also impacts forests around the state by empowering Boiseans to sponsor a forest seedling for every Boise resident (235,000 seedlings).
-For the Challenge, the City has partnered with the Treasure Valley Canopy Network, The Nature Conservancy and more.
+The challenge also impacts forests around the state by empowering Boiseans to sponsor a forest seedling for every Boise resident (235,000 seedlings).
+The challenge launched in 2020 and the City of Boise has partnered with the Treasure Valley Canopy Network, The Nature Conservancy and green industry partners across the Treasure Valley to meet the challenge’s goals.